seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_html.md

 //ST: !
 Several steps will make this network intelligible

 //ST: !
+==== 2.
+Managing labels size and colors
+//ST: !

+//ST: !
-1. Showing the labels of the nodes:
+a.
+Showing the labels of the nodes:

 image::showing-node-labels.png[align="center", title="showing node labels"]
 {nbsp} +